bright/new-www/content/blog/why-you-should-consider-hiring-a-software-agency-based-in-gdansk-poland.md

 <center> The level of happiness by Otodom and ThinkCo </center>

 One of the reasons might be the fact that **Gdansk offers opportunities to grow professionally as well as to pursue other passions**.
 Gdańsk, situated next to Baltic See, gives a chance for water activities like kite surfing, sup, sailing, and more.
 With hundreds of kilometers of bike routes and lots of green spaces, the city lets you truly rest after work.
 As a result, it helps to establish a work-life balance among employees [crucial for maintaining happiness](https://www.researchgate.net/publication/299741273_The_Relationship_Between_Work-Life_Balance_and_Happiness_From_the_Perspectives_of_Generation_X_and_Y).

+## See you in Gdansk? 😉

+We hope that you have unlocked the potential Gdansk has.
+If you are looking for a software agency based in Gdansk, reach out to our team.

+<div class='block-button'><h2>Book a free consultation in 48 hours</h2><div>Contact us to discuss your idea or software solution.
+We have been developing digital products since 2012 for clients from Norway, Israel, Germany, the UK, Israel, the USA, and more.</div><a href="/start-project/"><button>let's talk about your solution</button></a></div>